MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 When you import data from a blob container to an Azure Managed Lustre file system, only the file names (namespace) and metadata are imported into the Lustre namespace.
 The actual contents of a blob are imported when first accessed by a client.
 There's a slight delay when first accessing data while the Lustre Hierarchical Storage Management (HSM) feature pulls in the blob contents to the corresponding file in the file system.

 You can prefetch the contents of blobs using Lustre's `lfs hsm_restore` command from a mounted client with sudo capabilities.
-To learn more, see [Restore data from a blob container](#restore-data-from-a-blob-container).
+To learn more, see [Restore data from Blob Storage](#restore-data-from-blob-storage).

 Azure Managed Lustre works with storage accounts that have hierarchical namespace enabled and storage accounts with a non-hierarchical, or flat, namespace.
 The following minor differences apply: